questoflife/qol_backend_api/tests/README.md

 ## Environment Variables

 Required in `.env`:
+- `APP_ENV` - Must be set to `test` for running tests and destructive operations
 - `DB_USER` - Database username
 - `DB_PASSWORD` - Database password
 - `DB_HOST` - Database host
 - `DB_PORT` - Database port
-- `DB_NAME_TEST` - Test database name
+- `DB_NAME` - Database name (should be a test database when running tests)

+See [../ENVIRONMENT_SETUP.md](../ENVIRONMENT_SETUP.md) for full details.

 ## Safety

-- Automatic pytest detection via `PYTEST_CURRENT_TEST` environment variable
-- Test utilities use dedicated `DB_NAME_TEST` variable (never `DB_NAME`)
-- Test utilities fail with clear error if not running in pytest mode
-- Test database names must end with `_test` or start with `test`
+- All destructive test operations are strictly gated by `APP_ENV=test` and will fail otherwise.
+- Test utilities and fixtures enforce all safety; `config.py` is environment-agnostic and never contains test-specific logic.
+- The `DB_NAME` variable is used for all environments; when running tests, it must point to a dedicated test database.
-- Prevents accidental modification of production databases
+- Prevents accidental modification of production databases.

-## Safety Architecture

-Test utilities implement a critical safety principle:

-- **DB_NAME**: Used by main application logic (points to test database when running pytest)
-- **DB_NAME_TEST**: Used by test utilities (safety guarantee)

-Test utilities ONLY use `DB_NAME_TEST` to ensure they can never accidentally operate on production databases, even if there are bugs in the pytest detection logic.
+- `.env` files are ignored by git.

 ## Concurrency Testing